How about spending half of your marketing budget and still getting the same amount of traffic from Google Shopping you used to have?

 Geotagging helps a lot in increasing your CTR that eventually ends up reducing the Cost Per Click.

-Now that you have a decent position on search result as your quality score is going up you can decide to lower your CPC rate.
+Now that you have a decent position on search results as your quality score is going up you can decide to lower your CPC rate.
 But don’t do it all at once!

 Surprisingly you’ll discover that you can go a long way down with keeping everything else constant.